A close look at the richest cricketers in the world

 Besides international cricket, Jacques Kallis enjoyed significant success in franchise-based T20 leagues across the globe.
 Post his retirement from professional cricket, Kallis became the head coach of the IPL franchise Kolkata Knight Riders.
 He also acted as a batting consultant for the South African national cricket team and the England national cricket team.

 Jacques Kallis ranks among the richest cricketers in the world.
-According to various reports, the South African enjoys an estimated net worth of USD 70 million (INR 580 crores).
+According to various reports, the South African enjoys an estimated net worth of USD 70 million.
 In 2020, he was inducted into the ICC Cricket Hall of Fame.

 Brian Lara